-Hey, any excuse to have a party with people you love, right?
+- It's an excuse to have a party with the people you love.

 Traditionally, the parents of the bride host, but today there aren't hard and fast rules.
 The bride and groom can host it themselves, or a friend or other family member can undertake the hosting duties.

 If someone does not offer to throw an engagement party in your honor, and you are eager to have one, you should take it upon yourself to host the event.
 It would be in poor taste to ask (or order!) someone to plan a party for you.

 This depends on your budget and personal style.
 It can be a formal affair with printed invitations and reply cards, a casual backyard barbecue, or anything in between.
 A cocktail party with hors-d'oeuvres is always a safe bet.

 You'll want to invite your two families so they can get to know one another.
 It's bad etiquette to invite anyone other than those who will be invited to the wedding, so it's probably best to limit the guest list to those very close to you.
 Typically, guests who would have to travel are not invited, as you will already be asking them to travel for the wedding.
 The exception to this rule would be the parents of the bride or groom.

 For those with especially long engagements, engagement parties are held one to three months after the engagement, and/or about a year before the wedding.
 For others, it can be held any time more than six months before the wedding.

 If multiple people offer to host your engagement party, you may want to have multiple parties.
 If the guest list would be the same for both events, two engagement parties are not necessary.
 You may choose to celebrate with close friends at one event and family members at another.

 Should You Expect Gifts and Register for Them?